Updated: June 20, 2022

 Because of this, there is a need to be careful in choosing the companies that you’ll invest in because you don’t want to buy shares of a company that will close down after several years.

 But if you choose wisely, your money’s growth can be remarkable.
 For example, if you invested P300,000 in Jollibee shares back in November 2000, then your money would be worth P7.1 million by June 2016 — that’s around 21% compounded annual growth.

 How much can you earn from the stock market?

-There is no simple way to answer this question, but if we look at historical data for the Philippines then it is safe to assume at least 12% per year.
+There is no simple way to answer this question, but if we want a guesstimate based on historical data for the Philippines before 2016, then it is safe to assume at least 12% per year.